-For a hearty, filling, satisfying meal, Sweet Potato and Black Bean Chili is the way to go.
-This vegan chili is easy to make and great for meal prep!
+For a hearty, filling, satisfying meal, this sweet potato chili recipe with black beans is the way to go.
+It’s a vegan chili that’s easy to make and great for meal prep!

 I’ve always been a huge fan of sweet potatoes, partly due to their delicious flavor, but also because they’re so versatile.
 I mean, have you tried Sweet Potato Gnocchi?!
 You’d be amazed at the potato’s transformation.